-We are so glad that you chose the "Friendliest Campus in the South" to pursue your college education.
+We are so glad that you chose Jacksonville State University to pursue your college education.
 We are committed to making your JSU experience one to remember!
-You will have a wonderful opportunity to develop intellectually, socially, culturally, physically, and spiritually in preparation for life and your future career.
+You will have a wonderful opportunity to continue to develop intellectually, socially, culturally, physically, and spiritually in preparation for life and your future career.
 You will meet peers that will learn with you, grow with you, and may become a forever part of your life.
-A big part of going to college is to be engaged in the life of the campus that will make your college experience very special.
+A big part of going to college is engaging in the life of the campus.
+This will make your college experience very special.

-We hope that you are interested in joining a fraternity or sorority.
-We are proud of the accomplishments of our fraternities and sororities at Jacksonville State University and invite you to join this award winning community.
-Our fraternities and sororities have a strong emphasis on academics, health and safety initiatives, leadership development, organizational skills, and personal growth.
+We hope that you are interested in joining fraternity and sorority life here on campus.
+We are proud of the accomplishments of our fraternity and sorority life at Jacksonville State University and invite you to join this award-winning community.
+Our fraternities and sororities put a strong emphasis on academics, health and safety initiatives, leadership development, organizational skills, and personal growth.
 We hope that you will be part our future celebrations.
 Through becoming a member of a fraternity or sorority, you will be prepared for a successful college endeavor.

+We proud ourselves on being a place where everyone can belong.
 You will get to share experiences with others and develop relationships that will last a lifetime.
-Our Panhellenic, National PanHellenic, and Interfraternity Councils stress the importance of being a well-rounded student.
-We wish you the very best freshman year and hope that you will consider the possibilities that come with membership in Jacksonville State University's Fraternity and Sorority Life.
+Our Panhellenic, National PanHellenic, and Interfraternity Councils stress the importance of being connected to likeminded people.
+These people will be the ones to help you in your college career.
+We wish you the very best freshman year and hope that you will become apart of Fraternity and Sorority Life at Jacksonville State University.
+You belong here.
+You belong with JSU Greek Life.

+Sincerely,

-Sincerely, KENDAL GARRETT Assistant Dean of Students
+Kendal Garrett Assistant Dean of Students